-- 6.45 The Emergency cost category relates to the costs and activities associated with the initial callout and response to an emergency call from the public that requires further investigation. - 6.46 In some cases the emergency call is closed without a visit as it is possible to resolve the issue over the phone.
-In most cases however, a trained first responder is sent to the location in question to determine the nature and severity of the incident.
-Further details on this cost category and the companies' approach to managing this work can be found in the bottom up assessment overview section, starting at 2.42 above. - 6.47 A deduction was made to the emergency cost allowance as a result of a mistake in the submission data.
-Correcting this mistake resulted in a reduction in contractors costs of £1.8k per annum. - 6.48 To assess the appropriate level of expenditure and activity for emergency jobs in GD23, we used a model supplied by SGN through the query process.
+6.61 The Emergency cost category relates to the costs and activities associated with the initial callout and response to an emergency call from the public that requires further investigation.

+- 6.62 In some cases the emergency call is closed without a visit as it is possible to resolve the issue over the phone.
+In most cases, however, a trained first responder is sent to the location in question to determine the nature and severity of the incident.
+Further details on this cost category and the companies' approach to managing this work can be found in the bottom up assessment overview section, starting at 2.43 above. - 6.63 A deduction was made to the emergency cost allowance in the draft determination, as a result of a mistake in the submission data.
+We corrected this which resulted in a reduction in contractors' costs of £1.8k per annum.
+This correction has been carried forward to the final determination. - 6.64 To assess the appropriate level of expenditure and activity for emergency jobs in GD23, we used a model supplied by SGN through the query process.
 The model categorises emergency jobs based on the number of calls in each year of GD17 to date and the number of each type of emergency or PRE job that resulted from them.
-It then monetises the jobs using the contractor rates and average hours allocated to each type of job. - The proportions of each job type and the costs submitted by the company in the model were accepted and used to forecast the Emergency and PRE Repair draft determination allowances. - 6.50 We calculated the number of emergency jobs to be entered into the model using the company's submitted proportion of emergency calls that became emergency jobs.
-This was found to be 57.8% and was applied to the call

-- numbers that we had estimated for GD23 as a flat rate throughout the period. - 6.51 Our slightly lower call numbers resulted in a number of jobs which was 63 lower than that submitted by the company. - 6.52 The variable cost outputs from the model were split between PRE Repairs and Emergency Jobs according to the proportions identified by the company and added to the contractor fixed costs to determine the GD23 allowances. - 6.53 From the company's submission, we calculated a drop in the ratio of calls to connections in 2028 which exceeded the number of additional connections.
-This is why our emergency allowance is slightly lower in 2028 than 2027. - 6.54 The higher cost in 2026 is due to additional involvement of the SGN NG services contractor in that year.
-Although this is a related company, SGN have assured us that there is no profit margin associated with this work and so no further adjustment is required.
+It then monetarises the jobs using the contractor rates and average hours allocated to each type of job. - 6.65 The proportions of each job type and the costs submitted by the company in the model were accepted and used to forecast the Emergency and PRE Repair allowances in the draft determination. - 6.66 We calculated the number of emergency jobs to be entered into the model using the company's submitted proportion of emergency calls that became emergency jobs.
+This was found to be 57.8% and was applied to the call numbers that we had estimated for GD23 as a flat rate throughout the period.
+As our connections and call numbers were slightly lower than SGN's, this resulted in a total number of jobs which was lower than the company's submission. - 6.67 Our forecast for the number of emergency jobs in GD23 has reduced further in the final determination.
+This is because our remodelled connection numbers are lower than in the draft determination, which leads to lower call volume estimates.
+The number of jobs in our final determination is 229 fewer than in SGN's business plan, resulting in a lower cost allowance. - 6.68 The variable cost outputs from the model were split between PRE Repairs and Emergency Jobs, according to the proportions identified by the company and added to the contractor fixed costs to determine the GD23 allowances. - 6.69 From the company's submission, we calculated a drop in the ratio of calls to connections in 2028 which exceeded the number of additional connections.
+This is why our emergency allowance is slightly lower in 2028 than 2027.